TheArturthur/CoppermindScraper/Cosmere/Hershel Black.md

 ## Contents

 1 Appearance and Personality
-2 Abilities and Attributes
-3 History
+2 History

-3.1 Early Life
+2.1 Early Life
-3.2 In Special Forces
+2.2 In Special Forces

-3.2.1 Mission in Siberia
+2.2.1 Mission in Siberia

-3.3 Galveston
+2.3 Galveston
-3.4 Infiltration of Lux
+2.4 Infiltration of Lux
-3.5 Aftermath
+2.5 Aftermath

-4 Relationships
+3 Relationships

-4.1 Jax
+3.1 Jax
-4.2 Wife
+3.2 Wife

-5 Notes
+4 Notes

 ## Appearance and Personality